nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The undo/redo mechanism is facilitated by `History`.
 It tracks the states of `HealthContact` with an undo/redo history, stored internally as an `healthContactHistory` and `redoHealthContactHistory`.
 Additionally, it implements the following operations:

-* `History#updateHealthContactHistory()` — Saves the current HealthContact state, the FilteredPatients state, the FilteredAppointment state and FilteredBills state in `undoFilteredPatientsHistory`, `undoFilteredAppointmentHistory` and `undoFilteredBillsHistory` respectively.
+* `History#updateHealthContactHistory()` — Saves the current HealthContact state in `HealthContactHistory`.
 * `History#getHealthContactHistory(int index)` — Get the saved state of HealthContact given an index.
 This method is used for restoring the previous HealthContact state from its history.
-* `History#updateRedoContactHistory()` — Saves the current HealthContact state, the FilteredPatients state, the FilteredAppointment state and FilteredBills state before an Undo command in `redoFilteredPatientsHistory`, `redoFilteredAppointmentHistory` and `redoFilteredBillsHistory` respectively.
+* `History#updateRedoContactHistory()` — Saves the current HealthContact state before an Undo command in `redoHealthContactHistory`
 * `History#getRedoHealthContactHistory(int index)` — Get the saved state of HealthContact given an index.
 This method is used for restoring the previous HealthContact state from its history after an Undo Command.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `undoHealthContactHistory`, `redoHealthContactHistory`, `undoFilteredPatientsHistory`, `redoFilteredPatientsHistory`, `undoFilteredAppointmentHistory`, `redoFilteredAppointmentHistory`, `undoFilteredBillsHistory` and `redoFilteredBillsHistory` will be initialized empty.
+The `HealthContactHistory` and `redoHealthContactHistory` will be initialized empty.

 ![UndoRedoState0](images/dg/UndoRedoState0.png)